Wieslauterbahn: Reactivation (1997–2006)

 Many local citizens did not want to accept the closure of the entire operation.
 This led to the founding of the Eisenbahnfreunde Dahn e.
 V. association in 1987, whose aims included saving the Wieslauterbahn from closure and placing it under a preservation order.
-The efforts were soon successful: on June 1, 1997, the Wieslauterbahn was reactivated, initially only on Sundays and public holidays.
+The efforts were soon successful: on 1 June 1997 the Wieslauterbahn was reactivated, initially only on Sundays and public holidays.
 This also led to the reactivation of the "Bundenthaler", which initially started in Neustadt.
 Initially, two pairs of trains ran, the number of which soon doubled.
 The new owner of the line was the municipality of Dahner Felsenland.
-The latter also spent DM 180,000 on renovating the railroad facilities, while the municipality of Hauenstein contributed DM 20,000 and the district of Südwestpfalz DM 100,000.
+The latter also spent DM 180,000 on renovating the railway facilities, while the municipality of Hauenstein contributed DM 20,000 and the district of Südwestpfalz DM 100,000.
 In the meantime, the Hinterweidenthal branch station had been given the name Hinterweidenthal Ost, as its previous name had been given to the stop on the Landau-Rohrbach line in the district of Kaltenbach.
-The infrastructure company was initially Kuckucksbähnel-Infrastruktur GmbH, which has operated the museum railroad of the same name in the Elmstein Valley since the 1980s.
+The infrastructure company was initially Kuckucksbähnel-Infrastruktur GmbH, which has operated the museum railway of the same name in the Elmstein Valley since the 1980s.

-A few years after reactivation, the line was once again threatened with closure: in 2001, plans were announced by the town of Dahn to make way for a bypass road along 800 meters of the railroad line.
+A few years after reactivation, the line was once again threatened with closure: in 2001, plans were announced by the town of Dahn to make way for a bypass road along 800 metres of the railway.
 The municipality of Dahner Felsenland supported this project.
 However, local resistance was once again evident and experts also criticized the planned closure.

 Recent past (since 2006)

-In 2006, the railroad line was put out to public tender.
-A total of four railroad infrastructure companies then applied.
-The contract was awarded to Albtal-Verkehrs-Gesellschaft (AVG), which leased the line on September 1, 2007 for a period of ten years.
+In 2006, the railway was put out to public tender.
+A total of four rail infrastructure companies then applied.
+The contract was awarded to Albtal-Verkehrs-Gesellschaft (AVG), which leased the line on 1 September 2007 for a period of ten years.
 DB Regio continues to operate the Wieslauterbahn alongside AVG.
 The line is now part of the Südpfalz network.
 Passenger numbers have risen continuously, especially since the 2000s.
 In 2009, the Wieslauterbahn achieved an increase of 40 percent; other figures speak of more than 60 percent.
 The lease agreement with AVG was extended beyond 2017.

-In 2023, AVG terminated the lease agreement on August 31.
-The background to this is a dispute over funding from the state of Rhineland-Palatinate for a planned complete refurbishment of the railroad line.
+In 2023, AVG terminated the lease agreement on 31 August.
+The background to this is a dispute over funding from the state of Rhineland-Palatinate for a planned complete refurbishment of the railway.
 After discussions, the state, AVG and the municipality of Dahner Felsenland agreed that operations would be maintained at least until the regular end of the season at the end of October and that the special trains to the Martinimarkt in Dahn on 12 November would also run.
 In January 2024, the state finally handed over a funding decision amounting to 8.7 million euros.
 This also includes the renovation of the siding to the tank farm and the construction of a timber loading terminal.